 Should I own the copyright for all the content in the film I am submitting?

-If I have submitted my production to another festival, can I also enter the Nature inFocus Film Contest?
+If I have submitted my production to another festival, can I also enter the Nature inFocus Film Awards?

 Yes.
 We do not require exclusivity.